| Durham Technical Community College employs a letter grading

 - The examination must be completed within the first 14 days of the semester.

-- To receive credit by examination, the student must score at least 85% on the exam.
+- To receive credit by examination, the student must score at least 85 percent on the exam.
 In certain courses, the required passing score may be higher

 - The examination may only be taken once.